 What are some of the telltale signs that your bathroom is at risk?

-- Encrusted scale on the inside of your toilet and basins.
+- You’ve noticed encrusted scale on the inside of your toilet and basins, or under the rims

-- Urine, feaces and other bodily waste products found in deep recesses, flushing rims and outlets
+- Urine, faeces and other bodily waste products are found in deep recesses, flushing rims and outlets

-- You may even hear complaints of more frequent illness around the office, including respiratory tract infections, urinary tract infections and diarrhea
+- You may be hearing more frequent complaints of bouts of illness in the office, including respiratory tract infections, urinary tract infections and diarrhoea

-You might be thinking, surely these things can be fixed quickly with the help of some chemicals and my daily cleaner?
+You might be thinking, surely these things can be fixed quickly with the help of some chemical cleaning products and my daily cleaner?

 The answer is unfortunately not.
-Often daily cleaners don’t have the right equipment, skill set or the right products to address the problem.
-To elaborate, they may be able to mask the smell with air freshener and clean surfaces and the inside of the toilet with general chemicals, but this is no match for scale buildup.
-The equipment needed to get into recesses and crevices - where bacteria is most concentrated - is also not at their disposal.
+Often daily cleaners don’t have the right equipment, skillset or the right products to address the problem.
+To elaborate, they may be able to mask the smell with air freshener; clean surfaces and the inside of the toilet with general chemicals, but this is no match for bacteria and scale buildup.
+The equipment needed to get into recesses and crevices - where bacteria is most concentrated - is usually not at their disposal.

-Initial is also the only provider to offer antibacterial fogging as part of their deep clean.
-Antibacterial fogging uses a high level disinfectant in an aerosol state.
-The aerosol droplets reach into every crack and crevice, and cover every exposed surface of your bathroom, penetrating the places daily cleaning just can’t reach.
+Initial is also the only provider to offer antibacterial fogging as part of our deep clean.
+Antibacterial fogging uses a high-level disinfectant in an aerosol state.
+The aerosol droplets reach into every crack and crevice and cover every exposed surface of your bathroom, penetrating the places daily cleaning just can’t reach.
 Compared to manual cleaning, fogging is an extremely fast, efficient and water-wise service which significantly reduces the overall bacteria count in a bathroom, for safer, healthier environments.
-Read more about the service and its benefits here
+Read more about the service and its benefits here.

-If you aren’t sure that you have a problem in your bathroom but would like to get some peace of mind, you can always contact Initial to send in an expert consultant to come do a free onsite assessment.
+If you aren’t sure that you have a problem in your bathroom but just want some peace of mind - and who doesn’t these days - you can always contact Initial to send in an expert consultant to do a free onsite assessment.